People Are Debating Whether Or Not This Adorable, Derpy Puppy Could Be Part Cat Or Not

 Bored Panda interviewed the Vietnamese couple Hai Anh and Tuan, who provide a healthy, happy home for the floofer.

 The discussions surrounding the perceived characteristics of a dog that resembles a cat touch on the fascinating nature of belief and perception.
-Research in psychology emphasizes that our brains often categorize information based on prior experiences and expectations.
+Research emphasizes that our brains often categorize information based on prior experiences and expectations.
 This tendency can lead to cognitive biases, such as confirmation bias, where individuals seek information that supports their beliefs.

 While some Internet fanatics have tossed around ideas that the puppy could be a hybrid between a corgi and a local Vietnamese breed called Hmong...